-India’s leap to AI Maturity begins with skills as Agentic AI expected to redefine 10.35 million jobs by 2030: New ServiceNow Report 2025 - Express Computer
+India’s leap to AI Maturity begins with skills as Agentic AI expected to redefine 10.35 million jobs by 2030: New ServiceNow report 2025 - Express Computer

 With the world’s largest youth population and a dynamic digital economy, India is poised to add 3 million tech workers over the next five years.

-The AI Maturity Index shows that as enterprises shift toward real‑world AI deployment, they are prioritiz\sing future‑forward roles such as AI Configurators (66%), Experience Designers (57%), and Data Scientists (65%).
+The AI Maturity Index shows that as enterprises shift toward real-world AI deployment, they are prioritising future-forward roles such as AI Configurators (66%), Experience Designers (57%), and Data Scientists (65%).

 Enterprise ambitions are expanding in parallel, and the results show that Indian organisations are moving decisively beyond pilots and proofs of concept, signalling a bold readiness to operationalise AI at scale: